chavias/FitnessTracker/Readme.md

     docker-compose up --build
     ```

     This will build the image (if necessary) and start the app.
-You can now access the app at http://localhost:5000.
-    You can also connect it to a SQLlight database using the docker-compose.debug.yml

 5. Switching Between SQLlite and Mariadb mode